 Get up close to more than 65 rare automobiles including Henry Ford’s “Letter Cars,” unique Model T conversion vehicles, and other antique cars manufactured in Milwaukee Junction.
 See Henry Ford’s office and Secret Experimental Room where the Model T was created in 1908.

 Experience one of the world’s oldest surviving automotive plants through a guided tour led by museum docents.
 You’ll learn the amazing story of how Ford revolutionized manufacturing and put the world on wheels.
-Tours include an 18-minute award-winning film, followed by a 75-minute tour including time for your questions.
+Admission includes an 18-minute award-winning film, and a 75-minute tour including time for your questions.

 Ask about Museums for All special discounts.